CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-1.md

-# Exercise 1: Advanced Orchestration with Azure AI Foundry and Microsoft Agent Framework
+# Exercise 1: Advanced Orchestration with Microsoft Foundry and Microsoft Agent Framework

 ## Estimated Duration: 60 Minutes

 ## Overview

-In this exercise, you’ll create your first AI Agent using the Azure AI Foundry portal.
+In this exercise, you’ll create your first AI Agent using the Microsoft Foundry portal.
 You’ll begin by uploading enterprise policy documents and ingesting them into Azure AI Search to prepare a knowledge base.
 Then, you’ll configure the agent using the Microsoft Agent Framework to enable retrieval-augmented generation (RAG).
 Finally, you’ll test the agent’s responses and analyze execution logs to observe how it retrieves and processes information.

 ## Exercise Objectives

 You'll perform the following task in this exercise

 - Task 1: Prepare Knowledge index
-- Task 2: Create an AI Agent in Azure AI Foundry
+- Task 2: Create an AI Agent in Microsoft Foundry
 - Task 3: Connect Azure AI Search for RAG
 - Task 4: Test and Observe Agent Execution Logs